 In Leviticus 11 and Deuteronomy 14, God very clearly points out what is clean and unclean meats.
 These chapters teach that most animals, birds, and water creatures people ordinarily eat are clean.
-There are, however, some very notable exceptions.
+There are, however, some very clear exceptions.
 According to God’s rules, the following animals are unclean and are not to be eaten: hogs, squirrels, rabbits, catfish, eels, lobsters, clams, crabs, shrimp, oysters, frogs, and many others.

 Paul admonishes the believers, “Whether therefore ye eat, or drink, or whatsoever ye do, do all to the glory of God” (1 Corinthians 10:31).
-Christians must learn to avoid the unclean meats that will injure their bodies and choose the good foods that will promote health, both mental and physical.
+Christians must learn to avoid the unclean meats that will injure their bodies and choose the good clean meats that will promote health, both mental and physical.